trento-project/docs/guides/manual-installation.md

 [Prometheus](https://prometheus.io/) is not required to run Trento, but it is recommended as it allows Trento to display a series of charts for each host with useful information about the it's CPU load, memory and other important metrics.

+> Note: If you choose not to install Prometheus or to provide an existing installation, ensure that `CHARTS_ENABLED` is set to false in the Trento web RPM configuration file or when it is provided to the Trento web container.
+Refer to [Install Trento server components](#install-trento-server-components).

 #### <a id="prometheus_install_option_1"></a>Option 1: Use existing installation

 If you have an [existing Prometheus server](https://prometheus.io/docs/prometheus/latest/installation/), ensure to set the PROMETHEUS_URL environment variable with your Prometheus server's URL as part of the Docker command when creating the trento-web container.